Audi Nuvolari quattro

 The Audi Nuvolari quattro (also known as the Audi Lisvina) was a concept car created by German automaker Audi.
 The vehicle was introduced at the 2003 Geneva Motor Show, the second of three Audi concept cars shown in 2003, after the Pikes Peak quattro and ahead of the Le Mans quattro.

 The Nuvolari quattro had a 5.0 L twin-turbocharged V10 Fuel Stratified Injection (FSI) engine rated at 441 kW and 750 Nm.
 The car used Audi's Torsen-based quattro permanent four-wheel drive system.

 The Nuvolari quattro was named after Tazio Nuvolari.

-Audi showed the Audi Nuvolari with LED headlights, one of the first cars to have them.
+Audi showed the Nuvolari quattro with LED headlights, one of the first cars to have them.